mohalkarushikesh/AI-ML-Engineer-Notes/Python-for-Data-Science-and-Machine-Learning-Bootcamp/Neural Nets & Deep Learning/Deteriorated information.md

-"Deteriorated information" refers to information that has become less accurate, reliable, or useful over time.
+**Deteriorated information** refers to information that has become less accurate, reliable, or useful over time.
 This can happen due to various factors, including the passage of time, changes in context, or errors in data collection or storage.
 The term implies a decline in the quality of information, making it potentially misleading or invalid.

 ### ✅ Refined Definition: